energywebfoundation/origin/packages/devices/origin-device-registry-api-client/README.md

 ## Description
 //TO DO Overview of package.
-Origin Device Registry API Client is a module-based library built with xxx.
+The Device Registry API Client library implements the [Device Registry API](../../api-clients/react-query/origin-device-registry-api/README.md).

+//TO DO Overview of package:
 //Purpose of package, sdk, etc.

-The Origin SDK is a component of the [Energy Web Decentralized Operating System](#ew-dos)
+The [Origin SDK](../../../README.md) is a component of the [Energy Web Decentralized Operating System](#ew-dos)

 See a reference implementation of Origin deployed [here](https://origin-ui-canary.herokuapp.com/device/all)